cloudfoundation-community/cloudfoundation.org/docs/maturity-model/knowledge/free-credits-and-sandboxes.md

   name: Free Credits and Sandboxes
 ---

 Embarking on a journey through the vast landscape of cloud services is a key pursuit in the ever-evolving tech realm.
-To facilitate and encourage this exploration, the Cloud Foundation extends their offering to include Free Credits and Sandboxes to their community.
+To facilitate and encourage this exploration, the Cloud Foundation extends their offering to include Free Credits and Sandboxes to application teams.
 These resources serve as a dedicated playground, empowering community members to delve into the nuances of various cloud services.
 It's within these hands-on environments that users gain insights into factors like cost, performance, and security, enabling them to seamlessly integrate these cloud solutions into their managed environments.

 ## **Navigating the Sandbox Experience**